muggy8/vveeb-overlay-sample/README.md

 VVeeb Live is currently in development and isn't available on the google play store yet.
 However, You can build the VVeeb Live project from source from the VVeebLive repo.
 Then install the app on your android device.

 # Adding the overlay
-After installing the VVeeb Live app, download the contents of this repository. after downloading this repository, you will need to modify `configure.js` and add assets to the folders you would like to add.
+There are various overlay samples that you can use here.
+You should start by reading the README file that is related to the overlay that you want to use and follow the instructions there.
+At the end you will need to, copy everything from that folder into the `{Android Phone}/VVeebLive/overlay/` folder.

-After that, copy everything into the `{Android Phone}/VVeeb Live/overlay/` folder.
-You should be able to see the overlay at that point.
+At this point, when you start the overlay from VVeeb Live, should be able to see the overlay.
 If you want to build your own overlay, the overlay page is just an HTML page with javascript and css working in a webview hence you can customize your overlay as you see fit.